haochenuw/coupgame/Notes.md

 - ~~Card not shuffled after revealing duke~~ Monday, June 28, 2021

-- multiplayers:
 - ~~C shouldn't be able to block A stealing/assasinating B~~ Sunday, July 4, 2021
 - ~~Players already dead cannot be targets of steal/coup/etc.~~ Sunday, July 4, 2021
 - player who selected skipped/blocked/challenged should go into waiting mode.
 - player who selected skipped/challenge should go into waiting mode.
 - player who selected skipped/block should go into waiting mode.
 - ~~When stealed, the c/b/s panel sometimes does not show.~~ Monday, July 5, 2021

 - production website
  - ~~direct room link not working~~ Wednesday, July 7, 2021

-- mobile website
  - ~~first gamestate not working~~ Thursday, July 8, 2021 (don't send two socket in a row. seem to solve it)

 - ~~dead player should not be able to challenge~~ Thursday, July 8, 2021

 - corner case...when chose b from c/b/s and only 2 players left.
-Should not stuck.
+Should not stuck

-- (>=3) when player died, should skip the surrender.
+- ~~(>=3) when player died, should skip the surrender.~~ Saturday, July 17, 2021

 - ~~BIG BUG: when false reveal on challenging a block, should still commit the action!~~ Thursday, July 8, 2021